 This roll of honour, in the office entrance to Wellington's railway station, lists 450 members of the New Zealand Railways Department who lost their lives serving during the First World War.
 (See Railways Department Roll of Honour for a transcript of the names with links to their records on the Cenotaph database.)
 Around 5000 of the Department's permanent staff enlisted during the war, out of a 1914 workforce of 14,000, and many casual workers also served.

 The roll was unveiled by the Prime Minister, W.F.
 Massey, at the Railways Department's head office in Featherston Street on 30 April 1922.
 At this time it listed 446 names, including two out of alphabetical order at the end, presumably late additions.
 A further four were added some time later, including three men who died after the war: W.A.
 Brogan (4/54, 4/1025) who went to Samoa in 1914, was gassed and wounded at Messines in 1917, and succumbed to his injuries in July 1919; W.J.
 Howie (12/3051), who won the Military Medal, was wounded in action three times, and eventually died in January 1922; and J.R.
-Smith (38762), who was wounded in October 1918 and died nine months later.
+Smith (38762), who was wounded in October 1918 and died of heart failure the following July while returning to his hometown by train.

 When Wellington's new railway station opened in 1937 the memorial was moved down the road to its present location.